Forest-Economics-Goettingen/woodValuationDE/README.md

 For details on the applied models and underlying assumptions, such as assumptions on the economic consequences of disturbances, please also cite the original publication(s).

+<h1><a name="funding">Funding</a></h1>

+This work is part of a PhD project by J.F., partly financed by the University of Göttingen and supported by the Graduate School Forest and Agricultural Sciences Göttingen.
+J.F. further acknowledges partial funding through the Federal Ministry of Education and Research Germany (BMBF) in the 2019-2020 BiodivERsA joint call for research proposals, under the BiodivClim ERA-Net COFUND programme, and with the funding organisations Academy of Finland (decision no.
+344722), ANR (France, project ANR-20-EBI5-0005-03), and Federal Ministry of Education and Research (Germany, grant no. 16LC2021A).

 <h1><a name="references">References</a></h1>